kaushikieeee/GhostGMS/README.md

 ## ✨ Overview

-GhostGMS has now reached a **saturation point**: after years of refinements and optimizations, the module has been fully developed to maximize battery life, privacy, and performance for Google Mobile Services (GMS) **without breaking Android functionality**.
+GhostGMS has now reached a **saturation point**: after months of refinements and optimizations, the module has been fully developed to maximize battery life, privacy, and performance for Google Mobile Services (GMS) **without breaking Android functionality**.

 While development continues, this release may represent the **final major feature expansion**.
 Future releases will focus mainly on stability, minor improvements, or compatibility updates rather than adding new optimization features.